wcoder/Scalpel/README.md

-# Scalpel for Xamarin.Android
+# Scalpel

-Binding library of [JakeWharton/scalpel](https://github.com/JakeWharton/scalpel) v1.1.2
+Xamarin.Android Bindings for [JakeWharton/scalpel](https://github.com/JakeWharton/scalpel) v1.1.2

 	A surgical debugging tool to uncover the layers under your app.